 Company & Product Overview

-If you have been in the market for a new flat panel TV, you have probably noticed there are two different types of TV technology to choose from.
-When flat panel TV’s first arrived on the market around the year 2000, they were all of the plasma types.
+If you have been in the market for a new flat panel TV, you have probably noticed there are a few different types of TV technologies to choose from.
+When flat-panel TVs first arrived on the market around the year 2000, they were all of the plasma types.
 Later LED models came out that were more cost-effective, lighter, and in some cases had a better picture.
 However, many die-hard plasma TV owners still swore by the pure blacks a plasma TV could reproduce.

 Later, OLED TVs hit the market with some offering black levels that rivaled or bettered those coveted high-performance plasma TVs.
-Initially, the OLED sets were very expensive but today, if you are looking for a better than average TV, you’ll be confronted with a few different choices of tech that use either OLED or LED technology.
+Initially, the OLED sets were very expensive but today, if you are looking for a better than average TV, you’ll be confronted with a few different choices of tech that use either OLED or LED technology in their panels.

-We are going to take a look at both technologies from Sony, who is by far and away, our favorite video company at Audio Advice.
-First, we will get into the pros and cons of each technology, then look closer at some of the individual models to help you make a better decision for your needs and environment.
+We are going to take a look at both of these technologies from Sony, which is by far and away, our favorite video company at Audio Advice.
+First, we will get into the basic pros and cons of each technology, then we take a closer look at some of the individual models to help you make a better decision for your needs and environment.
 With new TVs that use QD-OLED, and Mini LED technologies, there are even more choices today, but this could make the decision about which one to buy more confusing.

 The other aspect is customer service.
 Normally, you will never have an issue with a television.
 But there are those rare occasions where someone does.
 In our 30+ years of selling Sony, we can say they stand behind their products far better than the competing brands.
 There is just no comparison.
 If there is a problem, they make it right.

-As a matter of fact, we just had a prime example.
-One of our customers had a Sony TV that had failed twice in an 18 month time period, which was just highly unusual.
+As a matter of fact, we recently had a prime example.
+One of our customers had a Sony TV that had failed within the TV’s limited warranty period, which was just highly unusual.
 We had another customer’s different brand break on the same day that interestingly enough was almost the same age.

 Sony replaced the set for the customer within one week at no charge.
 The other customer waited 9 weeks to even get the brand to send a tech out to their house.
 We see this kind of thing a lot with the other brands, they just do not seem to care as much about the end-user as Sony.